Best Small Business Tax Software

 • Customer service: All the platforms offer customer service assistance for non-tax questions.
 However, the contact methods can vary.
 Choose a platform that offers a contact method that feels accessible to you.

-• Mobile app: If you want to be able to do your taxes while on the go, select a platform that offers mobile app functionality.
+• Mobile app: If you want to file your taxes on the go, select a platform that offers a mobile app.

 Pros and cons of small business tax software

-Lack of oversight: Doing your own taxes puts you at risk to make mistakes or miss deductions
+Doing your own taxes puts you at risk of making mistakes or missing deductions

 Alternatives to small business tax software